sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/uf2.md

 ## Entering the Bootloader

-Putting the SparkFun IoT Node - LoRaWAN™ into bootloader mode only requires a couple of presses of the BOOT and RESET buttons.
+Putting the SparkFun IoT Node for LoRaWAN® into bootloader mode only requires a couple of presses of the BOOT and RESET buttons.
 Start by pressing and holding the BOOT button down:

 <figure markdown>
 [![Pressing the BOOT button](./assets/img/26060-LoRaWAN-Boot1.jpg){ width="75%"}](./assets/img/26060-LoRaWAN-Boot1.jpg "Click to enlarge")